PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

 # Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a real time inference

-For this scenario we will explain 2 different approaches:
+For this scenario this tutorial will explain 2 different options:

-* Life-cycle management with Azure Machine Learning and Azure DevOps Repos
+* Option 1: Life-cycle management with Azure Machine Learning and Azure DevOps Repos This option consists of the following flow:

 <<<Insert image here>>>

-* Life-cycle management with Azure Machine Learning, Azure DevOps Repos and Azure DevOps Pipelines
+* Option 2: Life-cycle management with Azure Machine Learning, Azure DevOps Repos and Azure DevOps Pipelines This option consists of the following flow:

 <p align="center">
   <img src="../Images/devops2.PNG">
 </p>

-## Life-cycle management with Azure Machine Learning and Azure DevOps Repos
+## Option 1: Life-cycle management with Azure Machine Learning and Azure DevOps Repos

 This life cycle is based on the following tasks: